Crystalline color superconductors: Introduction

-The stability analysis of the three-flavor CCSC phase is discussed in Sec.~\ref{sec:3stability}, where we report on the results obtained for a simple structure made of two plane waves by a Ginzburg-Landau (GL) expansion \cite{Ciminale:2006sm}.
-This particular three-flavor CCSC phase turns out to be chromo-magnetically stable, but the stability of more complicated crystalline structures has not been studied, although by general arguments they are expected to be stable, at least in the weak coupling limit.
+The stability analysis of the three-flavor CCSC phase has only been performed for a simple structure made of two plane waves by a Ginzburg-Landau (GL) expansion \cite{Ciminale:2006sm}.
+This particular three-flavor CCSC phase turns out to be chromomagnetically stable, but the stability of more complicated crystalline structures has not been studied, although by general arguments they are expected to be stable, at least in the weak coupling limit.

-Whether or not the crystalline color superconducting phase is the correct ground state for quark systems with mismatched Fermi surfaces has not yet been proven.
+Whether or not the crystalline color superconducting phase is the correct ground state for quark systems with mismatched Fermi surfaces has not been proven yet.
 In any case it represents an appealing candidate because in this phase quark pairing has no energy cost proportional to $\delta\mu$.
 The reason is that pairing occurs between quarks living on their own Fermi surfaces.
 However, this kind of pairing can take place only if Cooper pairs have nonzero total momentum $2{\bm q}$ and therefore it has an energy cost corresponding to the kinetic energy needed for the creation of quark currents.
 Moreover, pairing can take place only in restricted phase space regions, meaning that the condensation energy is smaller than in the homogeneous phase.
 The vector ${\bm q}$ has a magnitude proportional to the chemical potential splitting between Fermi surfaces, whereas its direction is spontaneously chosen by the system.
-In case one considers structures composed by a set of vectors $\{{\bm q}_I\}$, one has to find the arrangement that minimizes the free-energy of the system \cite{Bowers:2002xr, Rajagopal:2006ig}.
-This is a rather complicated task which is achieved by analyzing some ansatz structures and comparing the corresponding free-energies.
-We shall report on this subject in Sec. \ref{sec:2flavor-crystals} and \ref{sec:2flavor-smearing} for the two-flavor case and in Sec. \ref{sec:3flavor-crystals} for the three-flavor case.
+In case one considers structures composed by a set of vectors $\{{\bm q}_I\}$, one has to find the arrangement that minimizes the free energy of the system \cite{Bowers:2002xr, Rajagopal:2006ig}.
+This is a rather complicated task that is achieved by analyzing some ansatz structures and comparing the corresponding free energy. \\